 A: So our target audience can find us when they’re searching for solutions to their problems.

-Traditionally, this is done through google, but as social media is evolving into a more self-functioning search engine, people are beginning to look for answers on their social media networks.
+Traditionally, this is done through Google.
+As social media is evolving into a more self-functioning search engine, people are looking for answers on their personal networks.

-If you use the same keywords in your social media posts as you do in your web content, you should be able to reach the same audience, but in two different channels.
+Use the same keywords in your social media posts as you do in your web content.
+You should be able to reach the same audience but in two different channels.
 While the traffic you gain from social won’t directly help SEO, if your audience values your content enough, they’ll create links within their own site to yours.

 Both Google and social media are evolving, their differences becoming increasingly blurred.

-While social media is a great way of driving traffic to your website, it’s not a traditional means of optimizing for search engines, as traffic gained from there doesn’t usually add authority to the site.
+Social media is a great way of driving traffic to your website.
+Yet it’s not a traditional means of optimizing for search engines, as traffic gained from there doesn’t usually add authority to the site.

 However, the more traffic your website sees in general, whether it’s from social media or not, the more your content will seem valuable to the search engines who are crawling your site.
-Also, we know there’s increasing evidence Google is beginning to factor in social media shares to their crawling algorithm, so this traffic is only going to become more valuable.
+Also, we know there’s increasing evidence Google is beginning to factor in social media shares to their crawling algorithm.
+Now, this traffic is only going to become more valuable.

-Social media is perhaps an unlikely tool for link-building, but there are opportunities to have your content shared among people who’ll find it of value and then share your website’s links on their own site.
+Social media can be an unlikely tool for link-building.
+Notwithstanding the opportunities to have your content shared among people who’ll find it of value, others might share your links to their own platform.

-An integrated marketing strategy between search and social is a great way to give your website an added boost to its authority, alongside your regular SEO strategy.
+An integrated strategy between search and social is a great way to give your website added authority.
+Particularly, alongside your regular SEO marketing strategy.